Skip to main content

 • Create default initial scene main.scene

-• Create an empty GameObject in the scene and hang ConsoleToScreen on it
+• Create an empty GameObject in the scene and attach ConsoleToScreen to it

-• Add the main scene to the list of packaged scenes in Build Settings
+• Add main scene to the packaging scene list in Build Settings

 • Create Assets/HotUpdate directory

-• Right-click Create/Assembly Definition in the directory to create an assembly module named HotUpdate
+• Right-click in the directory Create/Assembly Definition, create an assembly module named HotUpdate

 Configure HybridCLR

-Open the menu HybridCLR/Settings, add the HotUpdate assembly in the Hot Update Assemblies configuration item, as shown below:
+Open the menu HybridCLR/Settings, and add the HotUpdate assembly in the Hot Update Assemblies configuration item, as shown in the figure below:

 settings